29th Infantry Division (United States): Structure 1989

-At the end of the Cold War the division was a joint Virginia Army National Guard (VAARNG) and Maryland Army National Guard (MDARNG) unit.
-Virginia provided the division's headquarters, the 1st and 2nd Brigade, the Division Artillery (with one MDARNG artillery battalion) and other minor units, while Maryland provided the 3rd Brigade, Aviation Brigade, 29th Infantry Division (with two VAARNG aviation companies), the Division Support Command (with one VAARNG aviation company) and other minor units.
+At the end of the Cold War the division was a joint Virginia Army National Guard (VA ARNG) and Maryland Army National Guard (MD ARNG) formation.
+Virginia provided the division's headquarters, the 1st and 2nd Brigade, the Division Artillery (with one MD ARNG artillery battalion) and other minor units, while Maryland provided the 3rd Brigade, Aviation Brigade (with two VA ARNG aviation companies), the Division Support Command (with one VAARNG aviation company) and other minor units.
 The division was organized as follows: